tsahota/tidyproject/README.md

 check_session()
 ```

-It complains about Renvironment_info() not being present.
+It complains about Renvironment_info.txt not being present.
 Take an snapshot of your R environment:

 ```R
 Renvironment_info()
 ```

 This will search your scripts in your "Scripts" directory for package dependencies and output version and environment information into Renvironment_info.txt of the main directory.
 If you run `check_session()` again it should pass now.
+If tidyproject ever gives you errors, `check_session()` is a good first port of call.

 ### Add a code library